khanhptnk/seq2seq-chainer/README.md

 ~~~~

 To run with different modes, modify `main.py`.
 Some notable variables are:
-+ DEVICE: the code is set to run on 1 GPU (DEVICE = 0), set DEVICE = -1 to run on CPU.
++ DEVICE: the code is set to run on CPU (DEVICE = -1), set DEVICE = 0 to run on single GPU.
 + LARGE: size of the data set.
 + ATTEND: whether to use attention or not.

+If there are any problems, email me at nguyenxuankhanhm@gmail.com